LLNL/scr/doc/rst/users/integration.rst

 First, as shown in change #1,
 one must call :code:`SCR_Init()` to initialize the SCR library before it can be used.
 SCR uses MPI, so SCR must be initialized after MPI has been initialized.
-Similarly, as shown in change #4, one should shut down the SCR library by calling :code:`SCR_Finalize()`.
-This must be done before calling :code:`MPI_Finalize()`.
 Internally, SCR duplicates :code:`MPI_COMM_WORLD` during :code:`SCR_Init`,
 so MPI messages from the SCR library do not mix with messages sent by the application.

+One may configure SCR with calls to :code:`SCR_Config`.
+Any calls to :code:`SCR_Config` must come before :code:`SCR_Init`.
+It is common to configure SCR depending on command line options the user passes to the application, so it is typical to place :code:`SCR_Init` after application command line processing.

+As shown in change #4,
+one should shut down the SCR library by calling :code:`SCR_Finalize()`.
+This must be done before calling :code:`MPI_Finalize()`.
 Some applications contain multiple calls to :code:`MPI_Finalize`.
 In such cases, be sure to account for each call.
-The same applies to :code:`MPI_Init` if there are multiple calls to this function.

-In change #2, the application can call :code:`SCR_Have_restart()` to determine whether there is a checkpoint to read in.
-If so, the application calls its restart function, otherwise it assumes it is starting from scratch.
-This should only be called if the application is using the scalable restart feature of SCR.

-As shown in change #3,
+As shown in change #2,
 the application may rely on SCR to determine when to checkpoint by calling :code:`SCR_Need_checkpoint()`.
 SCR can be configured with information on failure rates and checkpoint costs for the particular host platform, so this function provides a portable method to guide an application toward an optimal checkpoint frequency.
-For this, the application should call :code:`SCR_Need_checkpoint` at each natural opportunity it has to checkpoint, e.g., at the end of each time step, and then initiate a checkpoint when SCR advises it to do so.
+For this, the application should call :code:`SCR_Need_checkpoint` at each opportunity that it could checkpoint, e.g., at the end of each time step, and then initiate a checkpoint when SCR advises it to do so.
 An application may ignore the output of :code:`SCR_Need_checkpoint`, and it does not have to call the function at all.
 The intent of :code:`SCR_Need_checkpoint` is to provide a portable way for an application to determine when to checkpoint across platforms with different reliability characteristics and different file system speeds.

+Also note how the application can call :code:`SCR_Should_exit` to determine whether it is time to stop as shown in change #3.
+This is important so that an application stops with sufficient time remaining to copy datasets from cache to the parallel file system before the allocation expires.
+It is recommended to call this function after completing a checkpoint.

 Checkpoint
 ^^^^^^^^^^